serhanaya/aws-generative-ai-demos/aws-gai-summarize/README.md

 **1. Create Function**

-Navigate to AWS Lambda and create a new function (e.g., `Demo Manufacturing`) with `Python 3.12` runtime.
+Navigate to AWS Lambda and create a new function (e.g., `DemoManufacturing`) with `Python 3.12` runtime.

 **2. Verify Boto3 Version**